Welcome to the Gower Festival

 SA3 1AA

-Swansea Bach Choir are old friends of the Gower Festival.
+Swansea Bach Choir are faithful friends of the Gower Festival.
 Founded by John Hugh Thomas in 1965 and now directed by Greg Hallam, they will celebrate their 60th birthday by performing two masterpieces for unaccompanied voices: Vaughan Williams’s Mass in G minor and the Mass for Double Choir by Swiss composer Frank Martin.

-Sunday 6 July 6.00pm
+Sunday 6 July 6pm

 swansea bach choir